A leisure centre hit the headlines last month after banning women from swimming when they are on their period.

 As the backlash grew, a number of disgruntled female customers took to social media to protest.

 One customer expressed her disgust on Facebook.
-Sophie Tabatadze wrote, “Do you even realize how offensive that is?
+Sophie Tabatadze wrote, “Do you even realise how offensive that is?
 And, by the way, since according to your rules we are not allowed to use a swimming a pool 5-6 days each month, do we a preferential price compared with men?”

 Incredibly, the club, which is one of the most exclusive places to workout in the city, responded by refusing to back down.